RepublicServicesRepository/tslint-config/README.md

 RSI branding, design, and related standards/components core library.

+> ⚠️ This documentation is incomplete; proceed with caution.

 ## Design documentation

 Go [here](docs/README.md) to see the design documentation and guidelines.